Valis64/YBS_CONTROL/readme.md

 A simple Python GUI tool to log in to ybsnow.com, persist the session, and scrape/display order information from the orders table.
 The session automatically relogs every 2 hours to ensure your session stays fresh.

 Features
-Easy-to-use Tkinter GUI with Settings and Orders tabs
+Easy-to-use CustomTkinter GUI with Settings and Orders tabs in a dark teal theme

 Secure login (username & password, stored only for session)